 Once a month, go back to your recent Stage 1 Content, and see which pieces received the most likes, positive comments, or shares, especially from people who are your ideal readers or clients.

-These well-liked pieces are worth your effort to bring into the next stage!
+These well-liked pieces are worth your effort to bring into Stage 2.

 - Think about how that piece can be improved.

-- Would another story/example make it clearer or more impactful?
+- Would another story/example make it more impactful?

-- Might a different headline be more interesting and retain its accuracy?
+- Might a different headline be more accurate and interesting?

-Once you’ve made your edits, share the piece again, but this time with a wider audience.
+Once you’ve made your edits, share the piece again, this time with a wider audience.

-Perhaps you shared the Stage 1 version with a small group of friends/colleagues.
-Your Stage 2 content can then be shared publicly on social media, and to your email subscribers, and maybe use some advertising dollars to promote that content.
+Perhaps you casually shared the Stage 1 version on the social media platform you use often.
+Now, your Stage 2 version can be shared on all the social media platforms you use, as well as to your email subscribers.
+You should also consider using some advertising dollars to promote that content.

-If you have any friends/colleagues who have an audience that might really enjoy this re-edited piece of content, consider emailing it to them personally.
-Let them know that this idea originally had traction, and that you made it even better, and would love to see what they think.
+If you have any friends with an audience that might enjoy this re-edited piece of content, consider emailing it to them personally.
+Let them know that this had traction with your audience, and you made it even better, and would love to see what they think.

-Besides improving and re-sharing, you might also want to re-purpose this piece of content into another format — for example, turn an article into a video… or a video into an article.
+Besides improving and re-sharing, you might also consider re-purposing this content into another format — for example, turn an article into a video… or a video into an article.

 Stage 3: Integrate & Productize

-Once a quarter, take a look at your collection of Stage 2 content, and categorize them into overall themes or topics.
+Once a quarter, take a look at your collection of Stage 2 content, and categorize them into themes.

-Then, take these categories and consider turning them into a formal product, such as a book or course!
-In other words, this third stage is about creating something that can add to your income and your legacy.
+Then, take one of the themes and consider turning it into a product, such as a book or course!
+In other words, Stage 3 is about creating something that can add to your income… and your legacy.

 In fact, each of my books are Stage 3 pieces.
 It combines my Stage 2 posts into a themed and sequenced package, with a designed cover and table of contents.

-It’s also helpful to understand that what you’re seeing from others is oftentimes their Stage 2 or Stage 3 stuff.
-We often don’t notice other people’s Stage 1 content because the algorithms of social media and search engines show us mostly what’s already working (what is getting above-average engagement).
+It’s also helpful to understand that what you see from others is often their Stage 2 or Stage 3 stuff.
+We don’t notice people’s Stage 1 content because the social media algorithms and search engines only show us what’s already getting above-average engagement.

-And that’s good news for us creators too: we don’t have to be concerned that our Stage 1 content will get too much visibility, because if it isn’t actually good, it will naturally get buried by other Stage 2 content!
+And that’s good news for us too: we don’t have to be concerned that our Stage 1 content will get too much visibility, because if it isn’t actually good, it will usually get buried by other people’s Stage 2 content!

-I hope this post will encourage you to take it step-by-step to try out many ideas, and discover what the world really wants from you.
+I hope this will encourage you to try many ideas, and discover what the world really needs from you.

-Now go into your own Stage 1 content with gusto… be casual, be prolific, be experimental!
+Now, go create something Stage 1 content with gusto… be casual, be prolific, be experimental!

-In case you’re wondering, the above post started as a Stage 1 video in early 2017 with some written thoughts.
-My audience liked it, and so I edited the writing and re-shared it as a Stage 2 article.
-Finally, I also integrated it into Stage 3 it became a chapter in my book Authentic Content Marketing.
+The above post started as Stage 1 video in early 2017.
+My audience liked it, so I edited the writing and re-shared it as a Stage 2 article.
+Finally, I integrated it into Stage 3 by having it be a chapter in my book Authentic Content Marketing.